What are Subliminal Messages?

 This route to influence or persuasion would be akin to auto-suggestion or hypnosis wherein the subject is encouraged to be (or induced to be) relaxed so that suggestions are directed to deeper parts of the mind; some observers have argued that the unconscious mind is incapable of critical refusal of hypnotic or subliminal suggestions.

-Research findings do not support the conclusion that subliminal suggestions are peculiarly powerful.
-Although this might be because most of the studies into subliminal suggestions or influence involve a one off subliminal stimulus, and then behavior is measured to test any influence.
+Research findings so far do not support the conclusion that subliminal suggestions are peculiarly powerful.
+Although this might be because most of the studies into subliminal suggestions or influence involve a one-off subliminal stimulus, and then behavior is measured to test any influence.
 Usually if at all the response of subjects is small and weak

 For example, People are asked to look at a computer screen and stimulus subliminal cue (the word or an image of a cloud) is presented.
 Afterwards subjects are asked to select from a list of words or images and the hope is that the subliminally presented cue will be selected more often.